Grime music: Chinese grime

-A relatively small grime scene exists in Shanghai and Beijing, China, started by two British expats Naaah and Alta.
+A relatively small grime scene exists in China, particularly centred around Shanghai and to some extent, Beijing.
+The scene was started by two British expats Naaah and Alta.
 Around 2015, Alta's and Naaah's label Push & Pull and promoter Puzzy Stack began promoting grime parties.
 In Shanghai, these were primarily hosted in a club called The Shelter.
 Many local producers would go to the club to showcase their music.
-The club was shutdown in late 2016 due to licensing problems and they would later move to All Club.
+The club was shut down in late 2016 due to licensing problems and they would later move to All Club.

 A style of grime known as 'sinogrime' which incorporates elements of East Asian motifs first began being noticed in China by 2009, and would influence local producers.
 Shanghai based producer Swimful remixed Wiley's sinogrime instrumental "Shanghai" in 2016.
 Beijing based producer Howie Lee also produced an album with Sinogrime elements, called "Mù Chè Shān Chū".

 Unlike grime elsewhere, Chinese grime is mostly instrumental due to the lack of local MCs.
-According to Puzzy Stack, a grime promoter based in Beijing, the fast intensity of grime makes it difficult for Chinese MC's to rap over.
+According to Puzzy Stack, a grime promoter based in Beijing, the fast intensity of grime makes it difficult for Chinese MCs to rap over.
 Clubs play a large role in the scene, holding grime nights wherein local DJs and producers can come and showcase their music.
 Producers sometimes include samples and references from local pop-culture like Kung-Fu movies or Mandopop.

 In 2016, UK grime MC Novelist and AJ Tracey visited Shanghai and played alongside local grime producers.
 Killa P, P Money and Japanese MCs Pakin and Dekishi have also visited.

-In 2018, Chinese rapper After Journey (艾福杰尼 Àifújiéní) visited the UK to film a documentary about Grime alongside UK MC Cadell.
+In 2018, Chinese rapper After Journey (艾福杰尼 Àifújiéní) visited the UK to film a documentary about grime alongside UK MC Cadell.
 As well as the documentary, Cadell and After Journey made the first ever grime song featuring a UK & Chinese MC called "2 Much", which was later featured by DJ Target on BBC Radio 1xtra.